SuSonicTH/zigcat/README.md

 If you have zig installed and on your `PATH` just cd into the directory and execute `zig build`

 The first build takes a while and when it's finished you'll find the executeable (zigcat or zigcat.exe) in zig-out/bin/

+You can run the built-in uinit tests with `zig build test` If everything is ok you will see no output.

+Or you can run `zig test src/main.zig` that should give you the output "All 9 tests passed." if everything is OK.